Montreal councillor Lynne Shand apologizes for 'Islamization' remarks

 - Attempted abductions of Toronto teens prompt police safety alert

-- Montreal councillor sorry for 'Islamization' remarks after exam by doctor in hijab
+- Montreal borough councillor sorry for 'Islamization' remarks after exam by doctor in hijab